 During an in-school suspension, the student must stay in the designated room for the duration of the school day and work will be given to him/her.
-Any assessments on the day of the suspension will receive only 70% of the grade.
-Any other work missed must be made up and is the responsibility of the student.
-Students may lose access to electronic devices such as phones or media players for part or all of an in-school suspension.
+Any missed assessments or other work missing must be made up and it is the responsibility of the student.
+Students may lose access to electronic devices such as phones or media players for part or all an inschool suspension.
 For an out-of-school suspension, the student is not allowed to come to school for the day and will receive a zero for any missed work.